Set up multiple indexes

 This stanza processes the events directed here by

 props.conf.
-Events that match the regex, by containing the string "Application" in the specified location, get routed to the alternate index, "applogindex".
-All other events route to the default index.
+Events that match the regex (because they contain the string "Application" in the specified location) get routed to the alternate index, "applogindex".
+All other events route as usual to the default index.

 About managing indexes